yh1198015532/inet/tutorials/fingerprint/doc/index.rst

 ..
 The steps in this tutorial describe typical changes in the model during development, and the workflow of the model validation process using fingerprint tests.
 TODO examples

-The steps in this tutorial contain examples for typical changes in the model during development, and describe the workflow of the model validation process using fingerprint tests.
+The steps in this tutorial contain examples for typical changes in the model during development, and describe the model validation workflow using fingerprint tests.

 ..
 TODO fingerprints are part of omnetpp